EC-37B Compass Call electronic warfare (EW) aircraft is being developed to provide improved electronic attack capabilities for the US Air…

 21 B-2s have been delivered to Whiteman Air Force Base in Missouri, the first in December 1993.

-A new transportable hangar system has been developed which allows the B-2 to be deployed to forward locations overseas.
+A new transportable hangar system was developed, which allows the B-2 to be deployed to forward locations overseas.

 The hangars are 126ft long, 250ft wide and 55ft high.
 The first of these hangars has been erected on Diego Garcia in the Indian Ocean.